Museo Etnográfico Juan B. Ambrosetti (Ethnographic Museum)

 Museo Etnográfico Juan B. Ambrosetti (Ethnographic Museum) Review

-In the upstairs northwestern Argentina gallery the focus is mainly archaeological.
+In the upstairs northwestern Argentina gallery the emphasis is mainly archaeological.
 Displays briefly chronicle the evolution of Andean civilization, the heyday of the Inca empire, and postcolonial life.
 Artifacts include ceramics, textiles, jewelry, farming tools, and even food: anyone for some 4,000-year-old corn?

-- Address: Moreno 350, Plaza de Mayo, Buenos Aires, Buenos Aires C1091AAH | Map It
+- Address: Moreno 350, Plaza de Mayo, Buenos Aires, Buenos Aires, C1091AAH | Map It

-- Phone: 11/4345–8196
+- Phone: 11/4345–8197

-- Cost: 3 pesos
+- Cost: 20 pesos